NathanC/Stack-Overflow-Intentation-Extension/README.md

 (In Chrome you may not see the extension in your toolbar right away, but can find it by clicking the puzzle icon and pinning it.)

+# Important note

+**This extension will soon not be needed, thankfully!** [Stacks Editor](https://github.com/StackExchange/Stacks-Editor), the future engine for editing text on stack exchange, has [already merged](https://github.com/StackExchange/Stacks-Editor/pull/137) rich tab intenting in code blocks.
+On [Meta Stack Overflow](https://meta.stackoverflow.com/) you can enable the beta editor in your settings, and play around with it (though it only works in answers, not questions), and it seems like Stack Overflow is starting to roll it out too.
+This extension won't override any of the new editor's behavior, as it doesn't use a TextArea.

+It was fun to create this though, and I hope it's useful for people until the new editor goes live!

 # AppStore Link

 Firefox add-on page: [Stack Overflow Indentation++](https://addons.mozilla.org/en-US/firefox/addon/stack-overflow-rich-tabbing/)